Rhode Island Mortgage and Refinance Rates

 Rhode Island mortgage overview

-As of May 2020, the median single-family home price in Rhode Island is $309,500, according to the Rhode Island Association of Realtors.
+The median single-family home price in Rhode Island is $436,222, according to Zillow's Home Values Index.

 First-time homebuyer programs in Rhode Island